 Prevailing Wages

-§ 663.460 Do the wage and labor standards in the Davis-Bacon Act apply to employees of the Tribes and Tribal Consortia?
+§ 663.460 Do the wage and labor standards in the Davis-Bacon Act apply to employees of the Tribes?

-No. Wage and labor standards of the Davis-Bacon Act do not apply to employees of Tribes or Tribal Consortia.
+No. Wage and labor standards of the Davis-Bacon Act do not apply to employees of Tribes.
 However, Davis Bacon wage rates apply to all Tribal contractor and subcontractors.

 § 663.461 Does Indian preference apply to services, activities, programs, and functions performed under a self-governance compact and funding agreement?